 DIY Mason Jar Witch a Halloween DIY

-This week I am co-hosting Creative Crafts – Halloween Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts and Ann from Bella Crafts Publishing.
-Featuring Halloween craft projects each day this week from some of the most talented designers we know.
-Check out my tutorial, then scroll down to see all the creativity AND stop back each day this week to see what we are crafting up for Halloween!
-I am so excited to be sharing today as part of the Creative Crafts Halloween Edition – Day Three!
+This week I am co-hosting Team Creative Crafts HALLOWEEN Crafts Edition with my crafty friends Laura from Laura Kelly Designs, and Lindsay from Artsy-Fartsy Mama.
+We are featuring ALL the fabulously colorful and cute craft projects from some of the most talented designers we know.
+Check out my tutorial, then scroll down to see all the creativity, AND stop back on Saturday to see what everyone has created!

 This post, How to DIY Mason Jar Witch Lantern, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.